formlio/forml/docs/workflow/study.rst

 We deliberately chose (by applying the parentheses) the :ref:`composition scope
 <operator-composition>` to include just the preceding ``Scaler`` operator without the ``Binarizer``.
-For readability of the following visualization, we set the ``nfolds`` (which results in the number of the branches) to just ``2``.
+For the readability of the following visualization, we set the ``nfolds`` (which results in the number of branches) to just ``2``.
 That leads to the following diagram:

 .. md-mermaid::

     flowchart TD
-        subgraph Train-mode
+        subgraph Train Mode
             btl(["Binarizer.apply()"]) -- L --> ftl(["Splitter[L].apply()"]) & ltt["LogisticRegression.train()"]
             fta(["Splitter[F].apply()"]) -- F1 --> s1tt["Scaler[1].train()"] & s1ta(["Scaler[1].apply()"])
             fta -- F2 --> s2tt["Scaler[2].train()"] & s2ta(["Scaler[2].apply()"])